yangben526/FYP_SolarShare/README.md

 - Status carchar(100)

---- Grant access to database with SQL ----
+---Grant access to database with SQL---
 GRANT ALL ON household_solar2.* TO 'testuser'@'localhost' IDENTIFIED BY 'password';

 ---Symbol-sdk installation----

-"npm install symbol-sdk rxjs" at 1.
-P2PTrading/UniversalAssets/js
+"npm install symbol-sdk rxjs" at
+1. P2PTrading/UniversalAssets/js
 2. P2PTrading/userpageserver/js

 --- Coversion of Symobol-sdk for browser environment ---